jeremiahpatterson/configure-ad/README.md

 <img src="https://i.imgur.com/lvjQcdb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now, let's join the Client to the Domain.
 Log in to the Client VM in Windows.
-Go to Settings > About > Rename this PC (advanced) > Change > select Domain and enter the domain name > OK.
+Right-click Start menu > Go to Systems > About > Rename this PC (advanced) > Change > select Domain and enter the domain name > OK.
 Finally, enter the Domain Admin credentials.
 </p>
 <br />